Bloom: Asian American Community Program

 Dedicated to the Asian American Experience at Cal

 Bloom: Asian American Community Program, originally the Asian Pacific American Theme House, was established in 1992 and is a residence for students looking to build community while engaging in Asian American history, culture, and contemporary issues.
 Bloom is grounded in the history of the Asian American Movement and its origins at Cal.

-The Asian Pacific American Theme House (APATH) was established in 1992 and is a residence for students who have an interest in Asian American and Pacific Islander history, culture, and contemporary issues.
-APATH provides a small community experience in a large university.
-The program offers a dynamic environment for interaction and learning through academic and social activities such as group discussions, cultural events, and community service.
+This program supports new students in their transition to a large university setting through academic and social activities such as a weekly seminar, fields, academic support, cultural events, and community service.
 A live-in theme program assistant provides resources and support for residents’ social and academic needs.
 Our academic seminar brings together students and faculty, alumni, community leaders, activists, and other speakers to discuss a variety of topics.
 Through social and academic activities, students gain leadership skills, form a close-knit community, and have fun.

-- APATH fall and spring retreats.
+- Attend Bloom fall and spring retreats.

 Bloom residents live together on a floor in Towle Hall, which is situated on the south edge of campus a few blocks away from the bustle of Telegraph Avenue.
 For more information about Unit 2, including amenities and features, academic services, and more, please visit Housing.

 Bloom residents live together on a floor in Towle Hall in Unit 2, which is situated on the south edge of campus a few blocks away from the bustle of Telegraph Avenue.
 For more information about Unit 2, including amenities and features, academic services, and more, please visit Housing.